How Does the Canadian Judicial System Address Repeat Offenders?

 What Are the Potential Consequences of Being Convicted as a Repeat Offender in Ontario?

-In general, someone facing a conviction for a crime they’ve previously been convicted for may face some or all of the following consequences.
+In general, someone facing a conviction for a crime they’ve previously been convicted for may face some of or all the following consequences:

-• Mandatory time in jail, or more time in jail than would have been decreed for a first offense.
+• Mandatory time in jail, or more time in jail than would have been decreed for a first offence.
 (Note that sentences of two years or fewer usually are served in provincial jails called remand or detention centres, or provisional correctional centres, while longer sentences are usually served in federal penitentiaries.)

 • Potential to be denied early release for good behaviour.